 There is currently an oversupply of BLS providers in the country.
 BLS practitioners may need perseverance and commitment to secure full-time employment in the industry.

 There is a significant demand for ILS and ALS providers.
 As such, the demand for training in these areas is high.
-Please note that the ER24 Training Academy does not facilitate employment, and completion of one of our courses do not imply automatic employment with the company.

 Should you already meet the minimum requirements mentioned above, please register on our careers portal: http://er24.careers